MarioHBS/knn_portal_backend/.trae/rules/project_rules.md

 2. Validate MD files linting with Markdownlint
 3. Update reports in the docs/ folder
 4. Update TODO.md
+5. Do not use types Dict, List or Optional in Python scripts

 ## Business Rules